MoeMod/CSMoE/README.md

   sudo chmod +x xash3d
 5. type the cmd below to run the game bash csmoe_linux.sh \
-Note : You may need to install libSDL2 and other dependency.
+Note : You may need to install libSDL2 and other dependencies.
 ### Android
 1. download ***-GameDir and extract it into an empty folder on your phone
 2. purchase and download Counter-Strike on Steam